 If you plan to generate new keys, click on the drop down box above the private key window to select key length, and then click on the "Confirm" button.
 This process is also known as "generate a CSR" - Certificate Signing Request.
 It is the process that you generated a key pair and send the public key to CA for "signing".
-Once your public key signed and pasted into the key management screen, all the browsers over Internet will accept it without complain during its life signed in the key.
+Once your public key signed and pasted into the key management screen, all the browsers over Internet will accept it without complaint during its life signed in the key.
 You can visit www.verisign.com for more information.

 Enter all the information necessary.
 Click on "Confirm" button to complete the key generation.
-You will be taken back to the Windows that display the newly created private and public keys.
+You will be taken back to the dialog boxes that will display the newly created private and public keys.

 You will then copy and save both private and public keys, submit the public key to the CA of your choice to sign.
-Once they send you back signed public key, you will need to paste that into this certificate windows, select "using new key pasted in" and click on confirm button to save it into WebMux.
+Once they send you back the signed public key, you will need to paste that into this certificate dialog box, select "using new key pasted in" and click on confirm button to save it into the WebMuxTM.